Couple with dog enjoying their pensions

 Tier 2

-If your employment is terminated on the grounds your ill-health leaves you permanently incapable of undertaking your current duties and you are unlikely to be able to undertake gainful employment within a reasonable time, your pension will be enhanced by 25% of your prospective service to NPA.
+If your ill-health leaves you permanently incapable of undertaking your current duties and you are unlikely to be able to undertake gainful employment within a reasonable time but you are expected to be able to undertake gainful employment before NPA, your pension will be enhanced by 25% of your prospective service to NPA.

 Tier 3